 - Recognize family-centered practice as a key component of managing your family child care program.

-- Learn how to be respectful and welcoming for children and their families in your program.
+- Learn how to be respectful and welcoming to children and their families in your program.

 - Recognize the diversity of families.

 Where do you feel welcomed?
 What happens in a place that makes you feel welcome?

 Spend a few seconds thinking about these two questions.
 Then consider all the things you do in your daily work to make all children and their families feel welcome in your program.
 How do you greet children and families in the morning and when it is time to go home?
 How do you ensure that children feel welcome, learn, and develop while having fun?
 How do you comfort them when they are upset or miss their loved ones?
 How do you ensure that families feel welcome and supported?

 Successful family child care providers create positive, welcoming environments for the children and families they work with, and they strive for excellence in their interactions with others.
 Along with safety, some of the most important aspects of your work are the relationships you create and nurture with children and families.
 As highlighted in several courses throughout the Virtual Lab School, relationships form over time and require ongoing effort and commitment.
 Collaborating with others is a big part of your work, and whether you are a brand-new or a seasoned family child care provider, your success and effectiveness hugely depend on how well you work with others.
 Whether you engage with children, families, fellow child care providers, or family child care administrators, nurturing these relationships early on is critical to your success.